-Mr. Cerny has served as our Chief Financial Officer and 2 OFS Capital Director, Chief Director (Since Jeffrey A. Treasurer since 2018.
-Mr. Cerny also serves as the Chief Corporation, a Financial 2017) Cerny Financial Officer and Treasurer of Hancock Park, a director, BDC managed Officer and Chief Financial Officer and Treasurer of OFS Capital, a Senior by OFS Advisor Chief Financial Age: 57 Treasurer Managing Director of OFSC and OFS Advisor, as a Vice Officer and President of OFSAM, as a member of OFSAM's investment and Treasurer (Since executive committees and as a member of various OFSAM, and OFSAM affiliates, investment committees.
-Mr. Cerny oversees 2017)
+Jeffrey A. Cerny Age: 57 Director, Chief Financial Officer and Treasurer Director (Since 2017) Chief Financial Officer and Treasurer (Since 2017) Mr. Cerny has served as our Chief Financial Officer and Treasurer since 2018.
+Mr. Cerny also serves as the Chief Financial Officer and Treasurer of Hancock Park, a director, Chief Financial Officer and Treasurer of OFS Capital, a Senior Managing Director of OFSC and OFS Advisor, as a Vice President of OFSAM, as a member of OFSAM's investment and executive committees and as a member of various OFSAM, and OFSAM affiliates, investment committees.
+Mr. Cerny oversees the finance and accounting functions of the aforementioned entities as well as underwriting, credit monitoring and CLO portfolio compliance for OFS Advisor's syndicated senior loan business.
+Prior to joining OFSC in 1999, Mr. Cerny held various positions at Sanwa Business Credit Corporation, American National Bank and Trust Company of Chicago and Charter Bank Group, a multi-bank holding company.
+Mr. Cerny holds a B.S. in Finance from Northern Illinois University, a Masters of 2 OFS Capital Corporation, a BDC managed by OFS Advisor

 Mr. Cerny brings to our Board extensive accounting and financial experience and expertise.
 He is also an experienced investor, including lending, structuring and workouts which makes him an asset to our Board.
-The breadth of his background and experience enables Mr. Cerny to provide unique insight into our strategic process and into the management of our investment portfolio.
+The breadth of his background and experience enables Mr. Cerny to provide unique insight into our strategic process and into the management of our investment portfolio